jincubator/the-compact/README.md

 2. Process the claim by calling the appropriate function on The Compact (from [`ITheCompactClaims`](./src/interfaces/ITheCompactClaims.sol)).
 3. Specify which claimants are entitled to the committed resources and in what form each claimant's portion will be issued (i.e., direct transfer, withdrawal, or conversion) as part of the claim payload.

-The trust assumptions around arbiters are also important:
--   Sponsors must trust that the arbiter will not process claims where conditions weren't met.
--   Claimants must trust that the arbiter will not fail to process claims where conditions *were* met.

 Often, the entity fulfilling an off-chain condition (like a filler or solver) might interface directly with the arbiter.
+The [trust assumptions](#trust-assumptions) around arbiters are critical to understand.

 ### Emissaries
 Emissaries provide a fallback verification mechanism for sponsors when authorizing claims.
 This is particularly useful for: